Added on October 13, 2017 by Marie_Villeza

 Alzheimer's sufferers have experienced many issues as their condition has progressed – things like losing their ability to drive, play an instrument, partake in creative hobbies, and, most of all, remaining independent as adults.
 The loss of relationships and memories are a huge blow.
 Always cognizant of such losses, dementia sufferers and their loved ones experience a lot of stress.

 How Alzheimer's patients cope with spousal death is influenced by many things, including: the stage of their condition, how attached they were to their spouse, how often they saw him or her, and their own personal path of grieving.

-The normal process of accepting a death of a loved one usually entails accepting the reality of the passing, adapting one's life to the loss, and discovering a new "normal."
+The normal process of accepting the death of a loved one usually entails accepting the reality of the passing, adapting one's life to the loss, and discovering a new "normal."
 In time, the pain of the loss gives way to occasional (bitter)sweet reminiscing.
-A person with Alzheimer's, however, can rarely process grief enough to enjoy its healthy emotional conclusion – permanent acceptance without the heart-wrenching pain.
+A person with Alzheimer's, however, can rarely process grief enough to reach a healthy emotional conclusion – complete acceptance without the heart-wrenching pain.

 Alzheimer's patients who are in mourning are often restless and agitated.
 They may perceive that something is missing, something is off.
 They may believe someone else died.
 The death might trigger the memory of a loss from their younger years.
 In such cases, it can be difficult for family members to decide how to treat the topic of spousal death with their loved one.
 Especially when repeatedly communicating the death to the Alzheimer's sufferer can worsen the grief of his or her family members.

 It takes tremendous patience to support your loved one with Alzheimer's during this trying time.
 But family members should prioritize being patient with themselves above all during this "open grief" period of vulnerability.
 Find comfort and solace amongst yourselves to deal with the sad, lonely, frustrating and painful feelings you are all jointly feeling.